Massilia-B/Get_Next_Line/README.md

 **Subject**

 Learning how to read a file or the standard input line by line using static variables.
 You have to read all the file until the EOF (end of file).
-You have to return 1 each time you read a line and 0 when you reach the EOF.
+You have to return 1 each time you read a line (\n) and 0 when you reach the EOF.

 **Apprehend the project**